afinnemann/afinnemann.github.io/index.md

 ---
 ## Introduction

-Hey, I'm a postdoc at the Urban Mental Health, Amsterdam UMC and UvA.
-I did my PhD at the psychological methods group, UvA, where I worked in the Theory Methods Lab and the Center for Urban Mental Health.
-Before that, I was to have received a multitude of perspectives through my three educations: philosophy (BA), cognitive science (BA), and psychology (Research MA).
+Hey, I'm a postdoc at the Center for Urban Mental Health, Amsterdam University Medical Center and the University of Amsterdam.
+I did my PhD at the Psychological Methods Group, UvA, where I worked in the Theory Methods Lab and the Center for Urban Mental Health.
+Before that, I received a multitude of perspectives through my three degrees: philosophy (BA), cognitive science (BA), and psychology (Research MA).

 My primary interest are applying quantitative methods (complexity science and data science) to study how cities shape well-being.
-I try to keep up with developments in quantitative methods and peer-review, and am active in the complexity community where I help organise the [Winter Workshop on Complexity Science](https://wwcs2023.github.io/) and the [Amsterdam Complexity School on Climate change](https://acscc.nl/).
+I try to keep up with developments in quantitative methods and peer-review, and am active in the complexity community where I help organise the [Winter Workshop on Complexity Science](https://wwcs2023.github.io/) and co-founded the [Amsterdam Complexity School on Climate change](https://acscc.nl/).

 Feel free to contact me through mail: adam.finnemann [at] gmail [dot] com